SarathLUN/vcard-qr-generator/README.md

-# vCard QR Code Generator - Rust Clone
+# vCard QR Code Generator - in Rust

 A full-stack Rust application that generates QR codes from vCard contact information with SQLite persistence.
 This is for learning purpose only.